ChrisJBurns/jaeger-distributed-tracing-demo/README.md

 To build all projects run `docker-compose build`.
 Initially, the Java service will fail because you will need to build the jar.
 Once this has been built, you should be able to build all projects.

-To run the demo, run `docker-compose run`.
+To run the demo, run `docker-compose up`.

 To update the sub-modules to latest commits, run `git submodule update --remote`